CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/plainpool.md

         9997967030080774869
         ```

-    !!!info
-        When adding liquidity in production, do not set `_min_amount` to zero or any other arbitrary value, otherwise you may get frontrun/sandwiched by MEV bots.

 ### `remove_liquidity`
 !!! description "`StableSwap.remove_liquidity(_burn_amount: uint256, _min_amounts: DynArray[uint256, MAX_COINS], _receiver: address = msg.sender, _claim_admin_fees: bool = True) -> DynArray[uint256, MAX_COINS]:`"